 Summer in Romania is generally hot and dry.
-Days are long and sunny, with June officially marking the beginning of the beach season, although the second half of July to the first half of August are considered high season.
+Days are long and sunny, with June officially marking the beginning of the beach season, although the second half of July to the first half of August are considered high season and much better options.

-Temperatures can get unbearably high during July and August, with the former being the hottest month of the year (also called the “Oven” month because of the high temperatures as I told you already).
+Temperatures can get unbearably high during July and August, with the former being the hottest month of the year (also called the “Oven” month because of the high temperatures).

 Although it sometimes rains – quick showers usually, summers are getting drier and drier, with quick summer storms coming and going without big chances of ruining your vacation.

 Because of the nice weather, most people consider summer to be the best time of the year to visit Romania.
 Make sure you book an air-conditioned room if you come after July 1st, you’ll need it!

 Days get shorter and rainier during the fall, but September and lately even the first half of October have pleasant weather and sunny skies.